arvados/lightning-server-legacy/experimental/tileruler/README.md

 	go get -u github.com/curoverse/lightning/experimental/tileruler

+### Building locally

+- Set GOPATH to the cloned repo.
+- Within the repo create a src directory.
+- From within source `ln -s ../experimental/tileruler`
+- `go install tileruler`

 ### Usage

 - `-abv-path`: directory or path of abv file(s), can be a file path for one abv or a directory path for all abv files in that directory, both absolute or relative path are acceptable.
 Default is the work directory.